mike-weiner/maw-resources/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ## Screenshots
+All images can be found in the '/assets/' folder.

 1. Description for image #1
 2. Description for image #2